UniversalDependencies/docs/features.md

 ### Remarks

-The list of features is certainly not exhausting (even if you feel exhausted after reading it :-)) and new features may appear as new tagsets are converted.
+The list of features is certainly not exhausting (even if you feel exhausted after reading it :-)) and later versions of the standard may include new features found in new languages, corpora or tagsets.

+Users can extend this set of universal features and add language-specific features when necessary.
+Such features should be described in the language-specific documentation and follow the general principles outlined above.
+Universal and language-specific features of a word are listed together in the FEATS column.

 Unlike in various language-specific tagsets, the Universal Features do not include features aimed at marking _fusion words_ (a word that is result of